aditib25/Handwritten-Digit-Classifier-using-Keras/README.md

 Built and optimized a digit recognition system using Keras and the MNIST dataset, delivering precise classification of handwritten digits.
-Leveraged deep learning methods to refine model accuracy and performance.
+Leveraged deep learning methods to refine model accuracy and performance, achieving an accuracy of 99.33%.